zoffixznet/writing/perl6/20160425-Perl6-Comb-It.md

     # moo => meow, ping => pong

 Let's break that code down:
-it does same old `.comb` looking for a sequence of word characters, followed by the `=` character, followed by another sequence of word characters.
+it uses the same old `.comb` to look for a sequence of word characters, followed by the `=` character, followed by another sequence of word characters.
 We use `()` parentheses to capture both of those sequences in separate captures.
 Also, notice we added `:match` argument to `.comb`, this causes it to return a list